AliNisarAhmed/my-notes/Big O.md

 ---

+Suppose you’ve got a routine that takes one second to process 100 records.
+How long will it take to process 1,000?

+- If your code is `O(1)`, then it will still take one second.
+- If it’s `O(log n)`, then you’ll probably be waiting about three  seconds.
+- `O(n)`  will  show  a  linear  increase  to  ten  seconds.
+- while  an `O(n log n)` will take some 33 seconds.
+- If you’re unlucky enough to have an `O(n^2)` routine, then sit back for 100 seconds while it does its stuff.
+- And if you’re using an exponential algorithm `O(2^n)`, you might want to make a cup of coffee—your  routine  should  finish  in  about  10^263  years.
+Let  us  know  how the universe ends.

+---

 Example: For Quick Sort

 **Best Case**: If all elements are equal, then QS will traverse throug the array at least once, hence O(n).